Last updated on January 10th, 2022 at 08:49 am

 And how can it not be the true Oregon experience without Bigfoot?

-On your next road trip to the Oregon Coast you don’t want to miss Camp 18.
+On your next road trip to Seaside, you don’t want to miss Camp 18.
 Their “logger style meals” are a must-have for anyone looking for a truly unique dining experience.
 Have you had a chance to dine here?
 Let us know in the comments, we’d love to hear from you.
+Head over to their official website here.